VytautasV/NintendoGames/README.md

 2. User rating - from Metacritic.
 3. Multiplayer, Graphics, Fun, Controler, Not hard - custom data.

-All Gamecube games are naitively suported on Nintendo Wii and runs even better on a more powerful and all time most affordale and family friendly gaming console.
+All Gamecube games are naitively suported on Nintendo Wii and runs even better on a more powerful, all time most affordable and family friendly gaming console.

 ### How to run